Last Updated on April 2, 2022 by Admin

 Follow all the above-proven strategies to master the skills in how to find jobs on LinkedIn?

 Searching for Jobs on LinkedIn

-You can use LinkedIn to search and apply for job opportunities that are posted by companies and recruiters, based on a keyword, title, or location.
+You can use LinkedIn to search and apply for job opportunities that companies and recruiters post based on keywords, titles, or locations.
 If you don’t want to apply for a job at the moment, you can save it by clicking Save above the job description.

 You’ll be able to access your saved jobs at any time to begin the application process.
 Here’s how you can search for a job that suits your professional skills and specifications.

 Job seeking preferences settings

 Before applying or searching for jobs, you need to make necessary changes to your job-seeking preferences; LinkedIn has given us significant preferences to make our job searching experience hassle-free.
 Click on all the available fields and make the necessary changes.

 To change your preferences, click here.
 You can also access this page from your home page in “Settings & Privacy” under the “Me” tab on the top bar.

 1. Click the Jobs icon at the top of your LinkedIn homepage while login into your LinkedIn account.
 Direct link https://www.linkedin.com/jobs/